 Peggy Guggenheim, Out of This Century (London: Andre Deutsch, 1979), p.
 25.

 In addition to early Italian painters, the Italian Renaissance was the real object of Berenson’s interests and widespread research.
 His first published work was The Venetian Painters of the Renaissance with an Index to their Works, printed in London and New York in 1894.
 An innovative monograph on Lorenzo Lotto soon followed, as did Florentine Painters of the Renaissance (1896), The Central Italian Painters of the Renaissance (1897), and The North Italian Painters of the Renaissance (1907).
 These volumes were published in small format and initially comprised only an essay and a list of works.
-The worldwide success of these books, due in part to being a handy vade mecum for travelers, was the value that Berenson placed on attributing works of art.
+The worldwide success of these books, due in part to being a handy vade mecums for travelers, was the value that Berenson placed on attributing works of art.
 He communicated their enjoyment and the ability he believed they possessed—almost as if they were living organisms—to transmit vitality and aesthetic pleasure to the viewer.
-He thus described his theory of tactile values, which had an influence on Guggenheim.
+He thus described his theory of tactile values, which had a profound influence on Guggenheim.
 “Painting is an art which aims at giving an abiding impression of artistic reality with only two dimensions.
 The painter must, therefore, do consciously what we all do unconsciously – construct his third dimension.
 And he can accomplish his task only as we accomplish ours, by giving tactile values to retinal impressions.”
 (Berenson, The Italian Painters of the Renaissance, [New York: Phaidon Publishers, 1953], p.
 40).
 Berenson’s later interest in the psychological aspect of artistic creation, his faith in the empathic exchange between the object and the sensations experienced by the viewer, likely arose from a meeting with the philosopher William James.
-However, this was never separate from the knowing gaze of the connoisseur, whose expert eye must know above all else how to distinguish elements of the work in order to ascertain the author.
+However, this was never separate from the knowing gaze of the connoisseur, whose expert eye must know above all else how to distinguish elements of the work in order to ascertain its author.